scipopt/gcg/doc/resources/devs/howtouse/own-dec-file.md

 and an extensive list of possible declarations.
 Note that if GCG has already found the desired decomposition, you can also write it out using `write selected` (see @ref u3 for more details).
 ## Introduction
 A standard file format used by GCG as well as other solvers such as DECOMP or DIP is the `.dec` file.
+It can be read into GCG by typing `read <decfile>`.
 Inside it, you can define different things, most importantly, you can **fix variables/constraints to a block or the master problem** such that the problem can later be decomposed by means of a @ref pricing-process "Dantzig-Wolfe decomposition" as efficiently as possible.